joshuaKnauber/scripting_nodes/README.md

 - [ ] Snippets
 - [ ] Save Addon

+- [X] enum items from operator to button/run operator
 - [ ] enum items on function parameter
-- [ ] enum items from operator to button/run operator
+- [ ] delete enum items button on properties
+- [ ] function and return parameters unique names
 - [ ] packages, snippets and addons in prefs
 - [ ] Export for asset folders
 - [ ] Complete ToDo's (in code)